FAR-Lab/RealtimeAudioClassification/Lab-1.-Cats-and-Dogs--binary-classification.md

 Press run (or `shift+return`) to run all the other cells on the page.

 To check if it's done, look at the `In [*]:` box in the top left corner of the cell.
 If it turns into a number, it is finished.
-The last few
+The last step will take several minutes, and may generate warning messages even if everything is working.

-At the end of this step, we have made images of all of the sounds in main folder.
+By the end of this step, we have images made of all of the sounds in main folder.

 ## Training the neural network

-After the previous step has finished computing the images, we are ready to proceed to the next step.
-For that, please open the notebook `TrainingResNet` in the folder `02_Training`.
-Let us just try to run the whole notebook, either by clicking `Run` a couple of times or by clicking on the menu item `Cell` and selecting `Run All`.
+Please open the notebook `TrainingResNet` in the folder `02_Training`.
+(See the previous set for an example of how to run a Jupiter Notebook.)

+Try to run the whole notebook, either by clicking `Run` a couple of times or by clicking on the menu item `Cell` and selecting `Run All`.
 The complete execution will probably take a while.
 It can up to 30 minutes depending on your computers speed number of cores.

-It is a perfect time, however, to go through the notebook and trying to understand what is going on.
+While the code is running, we have take some time to go through the notebook and understand what is going on.

 Here are a few interesting sections to look at.